Adult passengers 18 and older must show valid identification at the airport checkpoint in order to travel.

 A weapon permit is not an acceptable form of identification.
 A temporary driver's license is not an acceptable form of identification.

 TSA does not require children under 18 to provide identification when traveling with a companion within the United States.
 Contact the airline for questions regarding specific ID requirements for travelers under 18.

 In the event you arrive at the airport without valid identification, because it is lost or at home, you may still be allowed to fly.
-The TSA officer may ask you to complete an identity verification process which includes collecting information such as your name, current address, and may ask additional questions to confirm your identity.
+The TSA officer may ask you to complete an identity verification process which includes collecting information such as your name, current address, and other personal information to confirm your identity.
 If your identity is confirmed, you will be allowed to enter the screening checkpoint.
 You may be subject to additional screening, to include a patdown and screening of carry-on property.

 You will not be allowed to enter the security checkpoint if your identity cannot be confirmed, you chose to not provide proper identification or you decline to cooperate with the identity verification process.

 TSA recommends that you arrive at least two hours in advance of your flight time.

 If your identity cannot be verified, you will not be allowed to enter the screening checkpoint.